Cox Laboratory of Integrative Evolutionary Biology

 John David Curlis, GSU M.S.
 Student

 John David Curlis is interested in the evolution and physiology of reptiles and amphibians.
 He joined the lab in 2015 from the University of Virginia, where he studied physiology, performance and behavior of anoles (Anolis sagrei, A. limifrons and A. humilis) and spiny iguanas (Ctenosaura similis) in the laboratory and in the field in Florida and Costa Rica.
 His thesis work focused on the evolution of mimetic and non-mimetic traits is the highly polymorphic ground snake.
-John David graduated in December 2017 with his Master's degree, and is in graduate school for a PhD at the University of Michigan with Alison Davis Rabosky!
+John David graduated in December 2017 with his Master's degree, and is in graduate school for a PhD at the University of Michigan with Alison Davis Rabosky.

 Picture